burakbeyhan/maximum-inscribed-circle/README.md

 # Maximum Inscribed Circle

 ## About
 This is an OpenJUMP plugin designed to delimit Maximum Inscribed Circle (MIC) that can be placed within a polygon.
-It is based on the MICGIS algorithm developed by Beyhan et al. (2020).
+It is based on the MICGIS algorithm developed by Beyhan, Güler and Tağa (2020).
 Cite as

 Beyhan, B., Güler, C. & Tağa, H. (2020) An algorithm for maximum inscribed circle based on Voronoi diagrams and geometrical properties.
 Journal of Geographical Systems, 22, 391–418. https://doi.org/10.1007/s10109-020-00325-3